htw-projekt-p2p-volltextsuche/Crawler/README.md

+## Functionality
+The crawler downloads speeches from the official Bundestag website in regular, customizable intervals.

+The speeches are processed through seperate executables and the returned results inserted into the P2P network for indexing.
+Only the time periods >= 18 are supported.
+Time periods below 18 will be skipped.

-## How to setup
+## How to run without Docker
-1. Make sure you have .NET 5.0 Runtime installed or higher.
+1. Make sure you have .NET 5.0 SDK installed or higher.
-2. Clone the repository
+1. Clone the repository
+1. Build the application with `dotnet publish ./Crawler -c Release`
+1. Switch to the build directory `./Crawler/bin/Release/net5.0/publish`
-3. Edit the appsettings.json and add the required MongoDB connection string.
+1. Edit `appsettings.json` and add the required MongoDB connection string `MongoConnectionString` aswell as the endpoint to the indexing API `IndexingApiEndpoint`.
 Optionally adjust the indexing interval.
-4. Run the application with `dotnet run`
+1. Run the application `./Crawler.exe`

-## Docker compose setup
+## Running with Docker Compose
 ### Persistent mounting points
-- The path `/app/local.db` (by default) needs to be persisted to the host for tracking which protocols have already been indexed to work.
+- The path `/app/data/` (by default) needs to be persisted to the host for tracking which protocols have already been indexed to work.

 ### Application settings
 Application settings can be changed either by mounting a `appsettings.json` file into the container or by environment variables.